In 2026, supply chain traceability is an imperative for businesses, especially for retailers and brands in the fashion and apparel industries.

 - Data Capture, Management and Integration: Ensure that the right data is collected, is managed effectively and integrated into existing systems for seamless access and analysis.

-- Train Your Team: Ensure that your team is trained on the new systems and understands how to use them to maintain traceability.
+- Train Your Team: Ensure that your team is trained on the new systems and understands how to use them.

 - Continuous Monitoring and Improvement: Regularly monitor the effectiveness of your traceability systems and make necessary adjustments to improve efficiency and accountability.